How's NYC's Green Infrastructure Program Performing?

 In some cases, rather than a full rain garden and especially in some industrial areas, the city has installed infiltration basins in the public right of way, while these are not as visually "green" as rain gardens and have less of the typical greening co-benefits of cooling the heat island effect and beautifying the area, they capture and manage the same amount of stormwater as a rain garden (2500 gallons every time it rains) and require less maintenance.

-Nearly 50% of the total surface area that the city has targeted for GI is on private property.
+As noted, nearly 50% of the total surface area that the city has targeted for GI is on private property.
 While there is more GI yet to be installed on publicly owned property, the next decade will require a focus on incentivizing GI on privately owned property that is with in the combined sewer area of the city.

 In 2016 and 2017 DEP received stakeholder recommendations for ways the city could incentivize GI on private property.
 In 2017, SWIM Coalition member NRDC, in coordination with the NYU Stern Center for Sustainable Business, compiled the recommendations in a comprehensive report, Catalyzing Green Infrastructure on Private Property which contains many of the recommendations that DEP is now implementing.
 Here is a link to the 2017 report.